silver-mx/infra-lab/demo-2-extended-load-balancer/README.md

 # Demo 2 - Extended Load Balancer

 This demo uses HAProxy as a load balancer for two nginx instances as webserver instances.
-The HAProxy file includes a more advanced configuration.
+The HAProxy file includes a more advanced configuration like ACLs and statistics.

 Run demo: `docker compose up -d`